-Under the Dutch Major Holdings Disclosure Act, shareholdings of 5 % or more in any Dutch company must be disclosed to the Netherlands Authority for the Financial Markets (AFM).
-According to the register kept by the AFM the following shareholders ) had disclosed that they directly or indirectly controlled more than 5 % of the Company's total share capital on January 1, 2011:
+Under the Dutch Act on Financial Supervision (Wet op het financieel toezicht), shareholdings of 5 % or more in a Dutch issuing institution must in principle be disclosed to the Netherlands Authority for the Financial Markets (AFM).
+According to the register kept by the AFM the following shareholders had disclosed that they directly or indirectly controlled more than 5 % of the Company's total share capital on January 1, 2012:

-Mr. Hans Peter Jebsen (22.72 %)
+- Mr. Hans Peter Jebsen

-Northzone IV K/S (10.33 %)
+- Northzone IV K/S

-NVP General Partner II ApS (9.88 %)
+- NVP General Partner II ApS